Supersaturation for subgraph counts: Many stars, no

-\begin{theorem} Suppose $(r,t)$ is a legal pair.
+\begin{theorem} Let $r, t \ge 2$.
 The objective function $F$ is maximized at an interior critical point.
-There are at most two possibilities for this critical point.
+There are at most two possibilities for this maximizing critical point.
 One is the Tur\'an solution.
 The only other possibility is the skew solution $(\a,\a,\ldots,\a,\b)$ associated to $a=r-1$ and $b=1$ having $g(\a)=g(\b)$ largest.
 If any skew solution exists, then this skew solution exists. \end{theorem}

 Our approach will be to fix $t$, $a$, and $b$, and consider $\a,\b$ as functions of $\phi$.
 We are then looking for solutions to

 which maximize